EBS 올림포스 영어독해 기본2 (2022 개정)

 Analysis 과학적 방법 도입과 의료 전문직의 지위 상승

-As a ____ of this access to forms of knowledge beyond the understanding of the general public, more authority and power was granted to the medical profession, and the nature of the doctor/patient relationship changed.
+As a result of this access to forms of knowledge beyond the understanding of the general public, more authority and power was granted ____ the medical profession, and the nature of the doctor/patient relationship changed.

 Additionally, those doctors with scientific training were now distinguished from a range of alternative healers, from homeopaths to midwives, resulting in an ____ in the eyes of the public of the status of the profession as compared with other healing practices, which persists today.